Vaathi

 Vaathi is a 2023 Indian period action drama film written and directed by Venky Atluri and produced by Naga Vamsi.
-The film was simultaneously shot in Telugu and Tamil with the latter version titled Sir.
+The film was simultaneously shot in Tamil and Telugu languages, with the latter version titled Sir.
 The film stars Dhanush, who plays the titular role of a school teacher, and Samyuktha.
 The music was composed by G. V. Prakash Kumar with cinematography by J. Yuvaraj and editing by Naveen Nooli.
-The film released on 17 February 2023 to mixed reviews and became one of the highest-grossing Tamil films of 2023, earning ₹105 crore worldwide.
-G. V. Prakash Kumar won the National Film Awards for Best Music Direction.
+G. V. Prakash Kumar won the National Film Awards for the second time for Best Music Direction.